Director of the Waters Ecology Film Project

-Julie founded an environmental and social justice group, Beyond Today, which was a split off of Riverbank Neighbors for people who wanted to do activism along with their gardening.
-Julie was the main organizer for 10 years (2003-2013) and co-led the group with Pete Leki and other neighbors.
-She organized educational events, town hall meetings, film showings, vigils, petitions, parades, and their work was covered in the media.
-Julie’s work with Beyond Today focused on pesticide reduction, environmental justice, sustainability, and resiliency.
-Julie organized and moderated over 50 moderated environmental conversations with special guest leaders (green dinners), and supported the Waters Ecology program, the garden, and Riverbank Neighbors with complementary efforts.
+In the past, the Waters garden community was largely involved in Beyond Today, which was a split off of Riverbank Neighbors for people who wanted to do activism along with their gardening.
+Jules was the main organizer for 10 years (2003-2013) and co-led the group with Pete Leki and other neighbors such as Kevin Anderson, Ann Breen-Greco, and Jerry Jaecks.
+She organized educational events, town hall meetings, film showings, vigils, petitions, parades, and street theater.
+Julie’s work with Beyond Today focused on pesticide reduction, environmental justice, affordable housing, peace, sustainability, and resiliency.
+Jules organized and moderated over 50 “Green Dinner ” environmental conversations with special guest who were leaders of local organizations, such as Randy Neufeld, then of the Chicagoland Bicycle Federation, the late James Thindwa of Jobs with Justice, Dave Kraft of NEIS, and supported the Waters Ecology program, the garden, and Riverbank Neighbors with complementary efforts.

-She founded the Waterside Co-op in 2005, located across the street from the garden, a few doors from Sunnyside and Campbell.
+She also founded the Waterside Co-op in 2005, located across the street from the garden, a few doors from Sunnyside and Campbell.
 She managed the co-op for 8 years, until 2013.
 The house served as affordable housing for Waters garden interns and community members and as a community center and meeting space for Waters Garden, Riverbank Neighbors, and Beyond Today.
-This massive, rambling 100 yr old Victorian house was host to three years of summer interns, two years of Waters School Media lab, and the Riverbank Neighbor seed bank.
+This massive, rambling 100 yr old Victorian house was host to three years of summer interns and the Riverbank Neighbor seed bank.
 It was full of music, intellectual and non-intellectual debate.

-Julie has been a presenter at a number of conferences including Wild Things and Bioneers, and been interviewed on CANTV and the Heartland Radio show.
-She’s been recognized with newspaper articles for her work in the fields of environmentalism, social justice, standing up against rape, and some projects she did with students as a high school science teacher.
+Jules has been a presenter at a number of conferences including Wild Things and Bioneers, and been interviewed on CANTV and the Heartland Radio show.
+She’s been recognized with newspaper articles for her work in the fields of environmentalism, social justice, advocating for rape survivors in the courts, and fighting radioactive contamination of groundwater and nuclear power plants.